jkrue/openstack/README.md

 # Build
-Depending of the version you want to build change into a directory and call e.g. for queens:
+Building the container is straightforward :

 ```
-cd queens
-docker build -t openstack:queens .
+docker build -t openstack:<version> -f Dockerfile.<version> .
 ```

+where version is a supported Openstack version (queens or rocky).
 Depending on your network bandwidth and your compute power  building the container takes a while.

 # Usage
 Once build, the container can be started  :